pimusicbox/mopidy-musicbox-webclient/README.rst

 - Use correct icons for folders, audio, and other files when browsing local files.
 - Now initializes the GUI properly, even if the user is offline or the Mopidy server cannot be reached.
 - Fixed `Alarm Clock <https://pypi.python.org/pypi/Mopidy-AlarmClock/>`_ detection.
+- When browsing the library using the local 'File' extension, only playable audio files will have context menu icons.

 v2.3.0 (2016-05-15)
 -------------------